phpList/phplist-plugin-restapi/README.md

 Click on "api test" to test your installation of the API plugin!

 ##Access
-Autentication required as admin in PHPlist.
+Autentication required as admin in phpList.

 All requests to the API is made by method POST.